Automated Lensing Learner: Automated Strong Lensing Identification with a Computer Vision Technique

 \subsection{Strong Arc Lensing Identification Pipeline}

-To perform our analysis, we have used tools from {\em Scikit-learn} \citep{pedregosa_etal12}.
-We outline the identification pipeline in Figure~\ref{fig:pipeline}, which is a general description of supervised classification.
+To perform our analysis, we have used tools from {\em Scikit-learn} \citep{pedregosaetal12} to identify galaxy-galaxy strong lensing systems through supervised classification.
 Supervised classification is a class of machine learning where the class labels in the training set are known.
 In our case, the labels are ``lens'' and ``non-lens'' containing images.

-The first step of our pipeline consists of a feature extraction stage, where our feature vector is a {\em histogram of oriented gradients} (HOG) \citep{dalalandtriggs_05} that quantifies edges in the image.
+The first step of our pipeline consists of a feature extraction stage, where our feature vector is a {\em histogram of oriented gradients} (HOG) \citep{dalalandtriggs05} that quantifies edges in the image.
 We describe the method and parameter search in Section~\ref{sec:hog}.
 We then use {\em Logistic Regression} (LR), a machine learning algorithm described in Section~\ref{sec:LR}, to train a classifier model on a subset of our images.
 LR requires a parameter search over the regression coefficient, $C_{LogReg}$, which we explore in Section~\ref{sec:regularization}.
 We briefly comment that our initial tests with a {\em Support Vector Machine} (SVM) using radial basis functions as an alternative machine learning algorithm yielded negligible performance improvement, and significantly increased computation cost.
 This indicated that the features of lens and non-lens images are relatively well separated by hyperplanes in feature space.
 For these reasons, we do not include SVM in our final analysis and comparisons and continue all discussions with a linear classifier.

 Both the feature extrator, HOG, and the linear classifier, LR, contain parameters, which must be tested and optimized for peak model performance.
 We use {\em GridSearchCV} from {\em Scikit-learn} to select cross-validated parameters, and discuss this step of our methodology in Section~\ref{sec:gridsearch}.